 It was Lynwood Barclay’s ‘No Time For Goodbye’ until he released ‘Elevator Pitch’ last year which is by far his greatest work.
 I can’t wait for his next novel in February.

-You can find all six books by David Hatton on Amazon.
-Keep up to date with David Hatton on Facebook, Twitter and Instagram or his website.
+You can find all seven books by David Hatton on Amazon.
+Keep up to date with David Hatton on Facebook, Instagram or his website.